Cightmap/humanverified-org/src/content/blog/intrusion-prevention-service.md

 <p>Host-based intrusion prevention systems (HIPS) install directly on individual devices.
 Think of it as a personal bodyguard for each computer. </p>

 <p>When NIPS and HIPS work together, they cover a wider range of monitoring and attack blocking.
 It&#39;s the last step in securing a system if attacks do break through.
-Sonicwall can add this capability as an example with their Intrusion Prevention Services. </p>
+Sonicwall can add this capability as an example with their Intrusion Prevention Service s. </p>

 <h3 id="specializedipsapproaches">Specialized IPS Approaches </h3>